amandalynne/amandalynne.github.io/index.md

 # News

-**Spring 2018** I am thrilled to have been selected as a Student Fellow for the [Data Science for Social Good](http://escience.washington.edu/get-involved/incubator-programs/data-science-for-social-good/) summer program at the eScience Institute at the University of Washington.
+**Summer 2018:** I am thrilled to have been selected as a Student Fellow for the [Data Science for Social Good](http://escience.washington.edu/get-involved/incubator-programs/data-science-for-social-good/) summer program at the eScience Institute at the University of Washington.